 In order to pack successfully for your Disney World vacation, you need to make sure you review both types of necessities.
 Some of the best Disney tips involve packing.

-What You Should Always Pack for Disney World
+What to Pack for Disney World in October

 There are some basic things that always need to be part of your packing list for a Disney World vacation.
 There are obvious things, necessary toiletries, but the list you should follow while packing for your Disney World vacation goes beyond that.
 There are many things that probably won’t even cross your mind if it Is your first trip to Disney World.